slott56/Stingray-Reader/source/workbook/numbers_09.rst

 ..  py:class:: Numbers09_Workbook

+    Extract sheets, rows and cells from a Numbers '09 format file.

+    The ``.numbers`` "file" is a ZIP file.

+    The :file:`index.xml` element the interesting part of the archive.

 ::

     class Numbers09_Workbook( Workbook ):
         """Mac OS X Numbers Workbook for iWork 09.

-        The ``.numbers`` "file" is a ZIP file.
-        The index.xml is the interesting part of this.
         """
         NUMBERS_NS = {
         "ls":"http://developer.apple.com/namespaces/ls",